IEAWindTask37/IEA-15-240-RWT/HAWC2/README.md

 See "Blade Models" below for more information on the options for blade modeling.

-for convenience, we have provided helper Python scripts to create four more types of htc files from the base file: (1) a HAWC2 step-wind from cut-in to cut-out with the same blade model as the base file, (2) a HAWC2 turbulence simulation with the same blade model as the
+For convenience, we have provided helper Python scripts to create three more types of htc files from the base file: (1) a HAWC2 step-wind from cut-in to cut-out with the same blade model as the base file, (2) a HAWC2 turbulence simulation with the same blade model as the